This website uses cookies to ensure you get the best experience on our website. Learn more

 For elephants, as for humans, lack of water is the major stumbling block to life in this often hostile environment.
 Key to their survival are ephemeral rivers, such as the Hoanib and Hoarusib, lined with nutritious plants, their residual pools providing much-needed pockets of fresh water.

-Heading west, the rivers flow sand, choking the trees that reach down for water.
+Heading west, the rivers flow into sand, choking the trees that reach down for water.
 As the vegetation runs out, so the dunes start, or expanses of gravel, the relentless glare from the overhead sun suddenly thrown into soft focus by an encroaching mist.

 And then comes the ocean.
 Seals bobbing up and down in the cold surf making it easy to smile.
 But don’t be fooled, for these are treacherous waters – witness the vestiges of shipwrecks rusting in the shallows.
 Huge whale bones marooned on the beach are matched by the sea-smoothed branches of dead trees.